hiteshcmonga/CrossroadTrafficMonitor/README.md

 ## Challenges and solutions

 In developing the Crossroad Traffic Monitoring System, several challenges arose.
 Below are some of the key challenges faced during the implementation and how they were resolved:

 1. Segmentation Fault During execution:
 While running a test executable, a segmentation fault occurred, indicating an issue related to invalid memory access.

 ![Segmentation fault screenshot](screenshots/seg_bug.png)

 The root cause was accessing a dangling pointer after an element was removed from the intrusive list. gdb was helpful in finding out the issue and resolving it:

 ![Segmentation fault fix](screenshots/seg_fix.png)

 2. Free List Mismanagement

 Another issue was that concurrent FreeVehicle() and AllocateVehicle() calls corrupted the free list’s linked structure.
 Issue identified was that without explicitly terminating the last node with `nullptr`, the free list became corrupted and was resolved with:

 ```cpp
 vehiclePool[MAX_VEHICLES - 1].nextFree = nullptr;
 ```

 3. Thread safety issues

 Simultaneous access to vehicle data caused race conditions.
 The issue was found out with unit test showing incorrect statistics upon using multiple onSignal().
 Introduction of mutex locks for safe multithreading resolved the issue:

 ```cpp
 std::lock_guard<std::mutex> lock(monitorMutex);
 ```

 ## Future Improvements

 1. Faster lookups: Instead of linear search in category lists. we could use Boost.Instrusive Set for faster lookup.
 For 1000 vehicles linear search worked well (keeping in mind the overall code complexity).
 2. Configuration File: Instead of hardcoding or passing the period in code, reading from config file (JSON/YAML) or env variable.
 3. Responsive and better interactive menu: The interactive menu accepts exact case-sensitive input.
-It does not handle invalid inputs gracefully.
+It does not handle inputs optimally.
 4. Database integration: right now system does not store historical data- everything resets when program restarts and statistics are lost after each session.
 5. Enhance coverage: The repository has less test coverage (only checking critical functions), test coverage can be improved.